-We are going back, way back to the Just a Taste archives for this recipe that’s been in my family’s holiday appetizer lineup for more than 50 years.
-It’s a culinary throwback, and Crescent Roll Veggie Bars are stealing the snack spotlight!
+We are going back, way back to the Just a Taste archives for this crescent roll veggie pizza recipe that’s been in my family’s holiday appetizer lineup for more than 50 years.
+We call them “veggie bars,โ and they make an appearance at every gathering, from Thanksgiving and Christmas to Easter and 4th of July.

 We have my grandmother’s good friend to thank for first introducing my family to this colorful creation that’s guaranteed to have you eating a rainbow of vegetables in every bite.
 And the setup couldn’t be simpler …